weiweihook/decap_opt/README.md

 ## Configurations

-We place five examples under 'conifg' directory, which contains the configuration files (.conf), subckt files (.subckt), and simulation file (.sp). 'caseX.conf' configuration file defines the settings for the 2.5D decap optimization case.
+We provide five examples (ROCKET-64(case1), Case1(case2), Case2(case3), Case3(case4), Case5(case4)) under the 'conifg' directory, each containing configuration files ('.conf'), netlist files ('.subckt'), and simulation file ('.sp').
+Notably, to accelerate simulations in both the frequency and time domains, all netlists are configured without VSS (ground) connections, simplifying the analysis and reducing simulation complexity. 'caseX.conf' configuration file defines the settings for the 2.5D decap optimization case.
 Below is a brief description of the key options used in this configuration file:
 - **intp_mim**: specifies the number of available unit decap cells (UDCs) on the on-interposer PDN
 - **chip_mos**: specifies the number of available UDCs on the on-chip PDNs
 - **NCAP**: specifies the total number of available UDCs, including both the on-interposer and on-chip decaps